-Jesus said, “The Son of Man be three days and three nights in the heart of the earth” (Mt.
+CLAIM: Jesus said, “The Son of Man be three days and three nights in the heart of the earth” (Mt.
 12:40).
 Paul writes that Jesus was raised “on the third day” (1 Cor.
 15:4).
 But Jesus was placed in the tomb on Friday and raised on Sunday morning.
-This was hardly three days; it was more like a day and a half.
+This was hardly three days, and it was closer to 36 hours.
 Critics argue that this is a blatant error in the resurrection account.

 First, in Jewish chronology, the part could count for the whole.
 Indeed, it was a common feature of biblical chronology where “any part of a day could count as a day.”
 Carson writes, “In rabbinical thought a day and a night make an ōnâh [“day”], and a part of an ōnâh [“day”] is as the whole.”
 We might compare this to saying that we have “three days off work,” when really our time off started at 5pm on Friday and lasted until 9am on Tuesday.
 This would total 87 hours, and it would actually be closer to four days—not three.

 Second, the phrase “three days and three nights” was a Jewish idiom.
 In fact, this was a “Jewish idiom appropriate to a period covering only two nights,” and it can be understood as “spanning three calendar days.”
 Consider a few examples: